-Estimates of $\beta_1$ are presented in Panel A of Table 3.
-We find that the enforcement of a TRAP law increases the average distance to the nearest abortion provider by 12 to 13 percent when measured in geodesic or travel distance, respectively, and by 10 percent when measured by driving time.
+Estimates of β_3 are presented in Panel A of Table 3.
+We find that the enforcement of a TRAP law increases the distance to the nearest abortion provider in the average county by 12 to 13 percent when measured in geodesic or travel distance, respectively, and by 10 percent when measured by driving time.
+These effects are significant at the 1 percent level.
+When weighting by population, the estimated change in distance is still positive, though about half as large and not statistically significant.
+This indicates that TRAP-induced increases in distance to provider are more severe in counties with smaller populations.
+In addition, TRAP-induced changes in abortion access in urban areas may be operating not only through increased distance but also through increased clinic congestion, as documented in Pittsburgh by Kelly (2020).

 Our findings are in line with those of other studies of the impact of clinic closures on distance to nearest provider.
 In Wisconsin, the closure of a single clinic increased distance by 3 percent, and the closure of a second clinic increased distance by 43 percent (Venator and Fletcher, 2020).
 In Texas, HB2 closed nearly 20 clinics and increased distance by more than 100 percent (Lindo et al., 2020).
-We estimate a national average increase of 12 to 13 percent, potentially indicating that the average TRAP law closes one to two clinics.
+We estimate a national average increase of about 6 percent, potentially indicating that the average TRAP law closes about one clinic.